greenelab/deep-review/sections/05_treat.md

 approaches may not be dominant on supervised learning tasks yet, but they are uniquely tailored to neural networks and have great future potential.*

+- Short introduction to problem, related reviews
+- Briefly mention compound-protein interaction-based and structure-based approaches because those will not be the main focus
+- Introduce ligand-based approaches, early success on Merck Kaggle, standard supervised learning with fingerprints or descriptors as features
+- Multi-task networks and conclusions from these studies
+- Representation learning and novel recent approaches including graph convolutions, autoencoders, and one shot learning
+- Possibly highlight DeepChem and other efforts on the software and reusability side
+- State of the field, "transformative" assessment